Flow-based Conformal Prediction for Multi-dimensional Time Series: Theory

 \end{corollary}

 The bounds in Theorem~\ref{thm:conditional_coverage_iid} and Corollary~\ref{cor:conditional_coverage_mixing} depend on the sample size $T$ and the estimation error $\delta_T$.
 Both bounds converge to $1-\alpha$ as $T \to \infty$, provided that $\delta_T = \mathcal{O}(T^{-a})$ for some $a > 0$.
-Intuitively, with sufficiently large training data and an accurate base predictor $\hat{f}$, the conditional coverage is guaranteed.
+Intuitively, this implies the conditional coverage is guaranteed with sufficiently large training data and an accurate base predictor $\hat{f}$.
 The condition on $\delta_T$ can be satisfied by a broad class of estimators.
 For example, sieve estimators based on general neural networks achieve $\delta_T = o_p(T^{-1/4})$ when $f$ is sufficiently smooth~\citep{chen1999improved}.
 The Lasso estimator and Dantzig selector achieve $\delta_T = o_p(T^{-1/2})$ when $f$ is a sparse high-dimensional linear model~\citep{bickel2009simultaneous}.